MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createcursor.md

 Before closing, an application must call the <a href="/windows/desktop/api/winuser/nf-winuser-destroycursor">DestroyCursor</a> function to free any system resources associated with the cursor.

-You can also create a custom cursor at run time by using the [**CreateIconIndirect**](/windows/desktop/api/Winuser/nf-winuser-createiconindirect) function, which creates a cursor based on the content of an [**ICONINFO**](/windows/desktop/api/Winuser/ns-winuser-iconinfo) structure.
-The [**GetIconInfo**](/windows/desktop/api/Winuser/nf-winuser-geticoninfo) function fills this structure with hot spot coordinates and information concerning the associated mask and color.
+To create a colored cursor at run time you must use the [**CreateIconIndirect**](/windows/desktop/api/Winuser/nf-winuser-createiconindirect) function, which creates a cursor based on the content of an [**ICONINFO**](/windows/desktop/api/Winuser/ns-winuser-iconinfo) structure.

 <h3><a id="DPI_Virtualization"></a><a id="dpi_virtualization"></a><a id="DPI_VIRTUALIZATION"></a>DPI Virtualization</h3>
 This API does not participate in DPI virtualization.
 The output returned is in terms of physical coordinates, and  is not affected by the DPI of the calling thread.
 Note that the cursor created may still be scaled to match the DPI of any given window it is drawn into.